ANTLab-polimi/Customer-Edge-Switch/README.md

 ping google.com -I <your-internet-interface>
 ```

-Now you need to download the HIPE dataset inside the UE container checking [this page of the NILM repository on GitHub](https://github.com/nilmtk/nilmtk/tree/master/nilmtk/dataset_converters/hipe).
+Now you need to download the HIPE dataset inside the UE container.
+So, check [this page of the NILM repository on GitHub](https://github.com/nilmtk/nilmtk/tree/master/nilmtk/dataset_converters/hipe).
 You can download the [1 week version](https://www.ipd.kit.edu/mitarbeiter/hipe/hipe_cleaned_v1.0.1_geq_2017-10-23_lt_2017-10-30.zip) or the [1 month version](https://www.ipd.kit.edu/mitarbeiter/hipe/hipe_cleaned_v1.0.1_geq_2017-10-01_lt_2018-01-01.zip), it is not relevant for the test.

 Then you need to copy also the `demo_client.py` inside the UE container from the host with this command:
 ```